Calbert Cheaney: Early life

 Born in Evansville, Indiana, Cheaney played high school ball at William Henry Harrison High School in Evansville and was selected to the 1989 Indiana All-Star team.
 Cheaney was a high school stand-out, but a season-ending injury midway through his senior year pushed him off the national radar and left him as a virtual unknown in Indiana University's #1 ranked recruiting class of 1989.

 College career

-Cheaney played small forward for the Indiana University Hoosiers for head coach Bob Knight.
-He was Knight's first left-handed player.
-Cheaney was known as a smooth leader all four years at Indiana.
-During the last three of his years at Indiana, the team spent all but two of the 53 poll weeks in the top 10, and 38 of them in the top 5.
-The Hoosiers were 87–16 (.845) those years and a 46–8 (.852) mark in the Big Ten Conference.
-Of the four years Cheaney played the Hoosiers went 105-27 and captured two Big Ten crowns ('91 and '93).
-The 105 games won during Cheaney's four years was the most of any Hoosier to that point.
+Cheaney played small forward for the Indiana University Hoosiers under head coach Bob Knight.

 Freshman year

-Cheaney began his career with a flash, scoring 20 points in the season opener of his freshman year (the only Indiana freshman to ever do so).
-However, the 1989–90 team ran into tougher competition in January after winning all 10 of their pre-conference games.
+The 1989–90 team ran into tough competition in January after winning all 10 of their pre-conference games.
 Taken aback by the intensity of play within the Big Ten, the young Hoosier squad went 8–10 in conference play and were upset by California in their NCAA Tournament opening game.
 Cheaney averaged 17 points a game as a freshman.

 "Our freshman year was very, very subpar," Cheaney said.
 "We started out excellent and when we got into the Big Ten we were in for a rude awakening.
 I knew once that season was over and we started working out over the summer, we were going to become a pretty good team.
 I knew we were going to be a team to be reckoned with the next three years."